F5CodeGuru/asm342/_build/html/_sources/module3/lab2/lab2.rst.txt

 Notice the special characters $, & are not escaped, in the curl requests they had to be.

+Click "Send" to run the request.

 |

-Take a look at the response, this is show in the “Body” (response body) section
+Take a look at the response, the response is shown in the “Body” (response body) section.
+The response should look similar to the below, only showing the "id" field.

 |